dvorakman/csci218-group-project/conversation.md

+Including the z-axis when training a CNN model to determine hand gestures can be beneficial.
+Here are some reasons why:

+- **Depth Information**: The z-axis provides depth information, which can help differentiate between gestures that might appear similar in the x and y planes but differ in depth.
+- **3D Context**: Hand gestures are inherently three-dimensional.
+Including the z-axis helps in capturing the full 3D context of hand movements, leading to better accuracy.
+- **Occlusions**: In scenarios where parts of the hand occlude each other, depth information can help resolve ambiguities and provide clearer distinctions.
+- **Complex Gestures**: For complex gestures involving movements toward or away from the camera, the z-axis is crucial for accurate recognition.

+In conclusion, incorporating the z-axis can enhance the robustness and accuracy of hand gesture recognition models.

 When determining joint coordinates relative to each other using MediaPipe, improving gestures where fingers are crossed or have movement can be challenging.
 Here are some strategies to enhance the accuracy:

 1. **Incorporate Depth Information (z-axis)**: